tychon/phrases/README.md

-test         Enter a passphrase and test if it matches the current one. resalt       Change permanent salt of container iterations   Change the number of PBKDF2 rounds. merge [FIlE] Merge another storage into this one.
+test         Enter a passphrase and test if it matches the current one. resalt       Change permanent salt of container iterations   Change the number of PBKDF2 rounds. merge [FILE]   Merge another storage into this one. export [FILE]  Export changes to another storage.

 list REGEX   Search in names of entries for POSIX regex. new TYPE     Create new entry, types: phrase, asym, field, data